FG-AI4H-TG-Symptom/fgai4h-tg-symptom-benchmarking-frontend/README.md

 ## Project Structure
 *Updated project structure will be documented soon*

+## Hints

+### Schemas and generated typings

+The Berlin model is managed in [this repository](https://github.com/FG-AI4H-TG-Symptom/fgai4h-tg-symptom-models-schemas).
+The JSON schema itself should be place in `src/data/caseSets/berlinModel.schema.json`.
+Run `npx json-schema-to-typescript src/data/caseSets/berlinModel.schema.json src/data/caseSets/berlinModelTypes.ts --unreachableDefinitions`
+after updating the schema to update the generated typing (in `src/data/caseSets/berlinModelTypes.ts`) accordingly.

 ## Available Scripts

 In the project directory, you can run: